HimethW/Arazzo_Workflow_PetstoreAPI/readme.txt

 pip install arazzo-runner
 python -m pip install httpx fastmcp

-PS: keep in mid that use form fastmcp import FastMCP and not from mcp.server.fast mcp import FastMCP because in the second case the endpoint has to be localhost:8000/mcp/mcp (an extra mcp is added) and hence will not work during the connection process
+PS: keep in mind that use from fastmcp import FastMCP and not from mcp.server.fast mcp import FastMCP because in the second case the endpoint has to be localhost:8000/mcp/mcp (an extra mcp is added) and hence will not work during the connection process

-Use the petstore_workflow2.yaml to habndle both the success and failure operations
+Use the petstore_workflow2.yaml to handle both the success and failure operations